Consider Using Sandalwood Oils and products as a Natural Mosquito Repellent

 Sandalwood and its oil comes from 100% renewable sources and is extremely effective at keeping all kinds of bugs away, especially mosquitos.
-In fact, natural mosquito repellents such as sandalwood oil has been proven to be just as effective as the leading chemical brands.
+In fact, natural mosquito repellents such as sandalwood oil have been proven to be just as effective as the leading chemical brands.
 The difference is, the oils from sandalwood, being a natural product, is so much better for you and the environment.
 It’s like living “with” your surroundings rather than “against” them.

 A good analogy to use when thinking about using sandalwood oils as a natural mosquito repellent is to think of a crop field.
 Many farmers now use natural predators like spiders and ladybugs to kill off caterpillars who eat crops, instead of killing them with pesticides.
 The same could be said of using sandalwood sticks, instead of using a chemical spray against mosquitos.